Shashank-1202/Grocery-App/FE/README.md

 # GroceryAppFE DOCKERFILE🚀

 ## 📌 Getting Started
-Follow these steps to set up and run the project locally.
+Follow the steps to create and dockerfile

 ### ✅ Prerequisites
-Ensure you have the following installed on your system:

 Clone the repository
 make changes into REACT_APP_API_URL